Video streaming service Aereo files for bankruptcy

 An IAC spokeswoman said Diller was not available to comment.

-The 6-3 Supreme Court decision was a victory for broadcasters such as CBS Corp, Comcast Corp's NBC, Walt Disney Co's ABC and Twenty-First Century Fox Inc's Fox network.
+The 6-3 Supreme Court decision was a victory for broadcasters such as CBS Corp (CBS.N), Comcast Corp's (CMCSA.O) NBC, Walt Disney Co's (DIS.N) ABC and Twenty-First Century Fox Inc's (FOXA.O) Fox network.

 Aereo suspended its streaming service, which it said had been available in 11 U.S. metropolitan areas, three days after the decision.
 On Nov.
 12, it laid off 74 employees, leaving 14.